teerapap/grunt-protractor-runner/README.md

 * chromeOnly `boolean`: Bypass Selenium for Chrome only testing
 * sauceUser `string`: Username for a SauceLabs account
 * sauceKey `string`: Access Key for a SauceLabs account
+* capabilities `object`: Capabilities object to be passed to the test, e.g. browserName, platform and version

 ## Tests